czoekim/laundryapp_v2/README.md

 # Laundry Informational Technologies REACT web application
 Responsive web application that seeks to provide a platform where students can view and update the status of laundry machines in their residence hall.

 (11/29/18): Authentication is set up, but pages can still be accessed by users who have not signed in.
-Most pages haven't been set up yet (the only ones being the landing page and the Sutton laundry room).
+Most pages haven't been set up yet (the only ones being the landing page and the Sutton laundry room).<br>

 To be redirected to the Sutton laundry room from the landing page using the sign in, the form should be filled out as followed.
-Email: dummy@email.com
+Email: dummy@email.com <br>
-Password: laundryiscool123
+Password: laundryiscool123 <br>
 Residence Hall: Sutton

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).